 - Light sensitivity, visual disturbances

-- The eyes may be affected: puffiness around the eyes, dryness, irritation, and, in some cases, bulging of the eyes.
+- There may be puffiness around the eyes with dryness, irritation, and, in some cases, bulging of the eyes.

 Signs and symptoms of hypothyroidism may include: